UGI/UGG Assignment Descriptions

-For applications please see the attached word document or visit Rawles Hall, room 115, the main office of the Math Department.
-New applicants are expected to provide two letters of reference, preferably from Math Department faculty, an unofficial transcript, and the department's application form.
+For applications please use the attached PDF.
+New applicants are expected to submit one letter of recommendation from Department of Mathematics faculty, an unofficial transcript, and the department's application form.
 Re-hires need only submit a new application form.

 Applications and letters should be sent directly to:

-For the Fall semester applications should be submitted by the beginning of April.
-For the Spring semester applications should be submitted by the beginning of November.
+For the Fall semester applications should be submitted by April 15.
+For the Spring semester applications should be submitted before Thanksgiving break.
 There are no UGG/UGI positions available in the summer.

 Please email email@example.com if you have any questions about the positions or application process.